Apparent inconsistency between Streda formula and Hall conductivity in reentrant integer quantum anomalous Hall effect in twisted MoTe$_2$: Abstract

 \section{Abstract}

 Recent experiments in twisted bilayer MoTe$_2$ (tMoTe$_2$) have uncovered a rich landscape of correlated phases.
-In this work, we investigate the reentrant integer quantum anomalous Hall (RIQAH) states reported in F. Xu, \textit{et al.}, \href{https://doi.org/10.48550/arXiv.2504.06972}{arXiv:2504.06972 [cond-mat]} which display a notable mismatch between the Hall conductivity measured via transport and that inferred from the Streda formula.
-We argue that this discrepancy can be explained if the RIQAH state is a quantum Hall bubble/Wigner crystal phase, analogous to similar well-established phenomena in 2D GaAs quantum wells.
-While this explains the RIQAH state at filling $\nu = -0.63$, the other RIQAH state at $\nu = -0.7$ has a smaller slope, necessitating a different interpretation.
-We propose that this discrepancy arises due to a nearby resistive peak masking the true slope.
-Furthermore, we identify this resistive peak as a signature of a phase transition near $\nu = -0.75$, possibly driven by a Van Hove singularity.
-The anomalous Hall response and Landau fan evolution across this transition suggest a change in Fermi surface topology and a metallic phase with non-quantized Hall response.
+In this work, we investigate the reentrant integer quantum anomalous Hall (RIQAH) states reported by F. Xu \textit{et al.}, \href{https://doi.org/10.48550/arXiv.2504.06972}{arXiv:2504.06972 [cond-mat]} which display a notable mismatch between the Hall conductivity measured via transport and that inferred from the Streda formula.
+We argue that this discrepancy can be explained if the RIQAH state is a quantum Hall bubble or Wigner crystal phase, analogous to similar well-established phenomena in two-dimensional (2D) GaAs quantum wells.
+While this explains the RIQAH state at filling $\nu = -0.63$, F. Xu \textit{et al.} report that the other RIQAH state at $\nu = -0.7$ has a smaller slope, necessitating a different interpretation.
+We propose and substantiate with analysis of the experimental data that this discrepancy arises due to a nearby resistive peak masking the true slope.
+Furthermore, we identify this resistive peak as a signature of a phase transition near $\nu = -0.75$, possibly driven by a van Hove singularity.
+The anomalous Hall response and Landau fan evolution across this transition suggest a change in Fermi-surface topology and a metallic phase with a non quantized Hall response.
 These observations offer new insights into the nature of the RIQAH states and raise the possibility that the nearby superconducting phase may have a valley-imbalanced metal parent state.